aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 ==============

 Training custom computer vision models with custom datasets is a crucial aspect of building computer vision solutions.
-Peeking Duck simplifies this process by eliminating the need for writing boilerplate code.
+PeekingDuck simplifies this process by eliminating the need for writing boilerplate code.
 In this section, we will explore the key features of the training pipeline and provide a guide on getting started.
 Subsequent sections will demonstrate how to train your own model using